-Urine is produced by the two kidneys situated high in the abdominal cavity, and comprises water associated with waste products of the body.
+Urine is produced by the two kidneys situated high in the abdominal cavity and comprises water associated with waste products of the body.
 It passes down narrow tubes called the ureters into the bladder, which stores urine until a convenient time for it to be excreted.

 Kidney stones are often asymptomatic.
 They are usually detected when they cause severe cramping pain in the flanks, which may spread down to the lower abdomen.
 Nausea, vomiting, and blood in the urine may be accompanying symptoms.
-Fever, chills and painful urination suggest that the stone may be associated with a urinary infection.
-Urine analysis, X-rays of the abdomen and pelvis and ultrasonography of the kidneys are usually the first tests to confirm the diagnosis (figure 1).
-Computer tomography of the urinary tract, popularly known as a CT urogram, gives the most accurate information of the position of the stones and the associated anatomy of the kidneys, which may be swollen from the stone causing obstruction to passage of urine down the ureters.
+Fever, chills, and painful urination suggest that the stone may be associated with a urinary infection.
+Urine analysis, X-rays of the abdomen and pelvis, and ultrasonography of the kidneys are usually the first tests to confirm the diagnosis (Figure 1).
+Computer tomography of the urinary tract, popularly known as a CT urogram, gives the most accurate information of the position of the stones and the associated anatomy of the kidneys, which may be swollen from the stone causing obstruction to the passage of urine down the ureters.

 Figure 1: Abdominal X-rays showing

 Most ureteral stones are small (<5mm), and will pass out of the body spontaneously without the need for surgery.
 For larger or impacted stones, the treatment objectives are to eradicate the stone and relieve obstruction to promote recovery of kidney function.
 In recent years, new approaches and technologies have been developed to eradicate such stones.